Fed ethics inquiry clears Powell and Clarida trades

 Last year, the presidents of two of the Federal Reserve’s regional banks — Robert Kaplan of the Dallas Fed and Eric Rosengren of the Boston Fed — resigned after the revelations came to light.

-The Fed announced in October wide-ranging changes to its trading rules.
+In October, the Fed announced wide-ranging changes to its trading rules.
 Under its new policies, Fed officials — including senior staff — are barred from investing in stocks, bonds, cryptocurrencies or commodities and cannot hold industry-specific mutual funds.
 They are also required to provide 45 days’ advance notice before buying or selling securities and to publicly disclose all their transactions within 30 days.

 But on Wednesday, Sen. Sherrod Brown, a Democrat from Ohio and chair of the Senate Banking Committee, and several colleagues, urged the Fed to adopt tougher rules, including more specific consequences for violations.